Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Introduction

-\begin{rmk} In the interest of exposition, we have stated~\Cref{thm:nonrad-spreading} and~\Cref{thm:wave-op-and-bdd-state} with the ultrashort-range hypothesis $\sigma \geq 2$.
-With a slight modification to the argument, we could also derive similar results (but with worse localization) under the short-range hypothesis $\sigma > 1$. \end{rmk}
+\begin{rmk} In the interest of exposition, we have stated~\Cref{thm:nonrad-spreading} and~\Cref{thm:wave-op-and-bdd-state} with the short-range hypothesis $\sigma \geq 2$.
+With a slight modification to the argument, we could also derive similar results (but with worse localization) under the optimal short-range hypothesis $\sigma > 1$. \end{rmk}

 \begin{rmk} The restriction $\mu > \frac{1}{3}$ arises because in the interaction Morawetz estimates we must commute the Laplacian through a spatial cutoff, producing an additional effective potential term of size $\jBra{x}^{-3}$.
 This estimate is only necessary to control the defocusing nonlinearity, so our arguments also show that the rate at which energy spreads in the time-dependent linear problem is determined by the decay of the potential. \end{rmk}